SysKitTeam/docs-point/access-management/check-access-for-specific-user.md

 After the action is completed, you will receive a **notification bubble** where you can **click** and **see the result**.

-Once the action is completed, the User will no longer have any resources assigned to them.
+Once the action is completed, the user will no longer have access to any resources.

 {% hint style="warning" %}
 **Please note!**
-For any user that had their access removed, they will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access to shared channels and Power BI workspaces**.
+Any user that had their access removed will successfully be removed from any private channels they had access to; however, at this time, it is **not possible to remove access to shared channels and Power BI workspaces**.
 {% endhint %}

 You can also remove access for a specific user by clicking the user's name from the report.
 This will redirect you to the **user details screen**.